 It is true, the overflowing left on the land a mud which improved it; but, the difficulty of obtaining a harvest, since the summer the only time proper for it, brought the storm and the inundation, caused Ham to quit both the lower and the middle Egypt, and retire to the higher.
-He there founded the city of Thebes, originally called Ammon-no, Ammon's abode.
-But many, finding it inconvenient to remove from lower Egypt, which after the retiring of the waters, was throughout the remaining part of the year like a beautiful garden, and a delightful place to dwell in, endeavored to fortify themselves against the return of the waters.
+He there founded the city of Thebes, originally called Ammour.no, Ammon's abode.
+But many, finding it inconvenient to remove from lower Egypt, which after the retiring of the waters, was throughout the remaining part of the year like a beautiful garden, and a delightful place to dwell in, endeavoured to fortify themselves against the return of the waters.

-They observed from one year to another, that the overflowing was always preceded by an Etesian (annual) wind, which blowing from north to south, about the time of the passage of the sun under the stars of the crab, drove the vapors towards the south, and gathered them in the middle of the country, (Ethiopia, now Nubia and Abysinia) whence the Nile came; which there caused plentiful rains, that swelled the waters of the river, and brought on the inundation of lower Egypt.
+They observed from one year to another, that the overflowing was always preceded by an Etesian (annual) wind, which blowing from north to south, about the time of the passage of the sun under the stars of the crab, drove the vapours towards the south, and gathered them in the middle of the country, (Ethiopia, now Nubia and Abysinia) whence the Nile came; which there caused plentiful rains, that swelled the waters of the river, and brought on the inundation of lower

 But they wanted the means of knowing exactly the time when it should be necessary for them to be prepared for the inundation.
 The flowing of the river beyond its banks happened some days sooner or later, when the sun was under the stars of the lion.
-Near the stars of Cancer, though pretty far from the band of the zodiac towards the south, and a few weeks after their, rising, they see in the morning one of the most brilliant, if not the largest star of the whole heaven, ascending the horizon.
-It appeared a little before the rising of the sun, which had rendered it almost invisible for a month or two before.
-The Egyptians then pitched upon the rising of this magnificent star as the infallible sign of the sun's passing under the stars of Leo, and of the beginning of the inundation.
-That star became the public mark, on which every one was to keep a watchful eye, not to miss the instant of retiring to the higher grounds.
-As it was seen but a very little time above the horizon, towards the dawning of the aurora, which becoming every instant clearer, soon made it disappear, it seemed to show itself to the Egyptians, merely to warn them of the overflowing, which soon followed.
+Near the stars of Cancer, though pretty far from the band of the zodiac towards the south, and a few weeks after their rising, they see in the morning one the most brilliant, if not the largest star of the whole heavens, ascen ing the horizon.
+In appeared a little before the rising of the su which had rendered it almost invisible for a month or two before.
+The Egyptians then pitched upon the rising of this magnificent stars the infallible sign of the sun's passing under the stars of Leo, at the begining of the inundation.
+That star became the public mark, which every one was to keep a watchful eye, not to miss the instant retiring to the higher grounds.
+As it was seen but a very little time above the horizon, towards the dawning of the aurora, which become gevery instant clearer, soon made it disappear, it seemed to she itself to the Egyptians, merely to wars them of the overflowin which soon followed.